lesterchan/wp-useronline/README.md

 ### 2.85.6
 * NEW: Bump to WordPress 5.5
 * NEW: Added more bots
+* NEW: Remove hardcoded Archive text in page title

 ### 2.85.5
 * NEW: Bump to WordPress 5.4